ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 This, of course, live us with a straight blob of a sinusoidal soundwave with a duration of 1 second:
 ![Simple sinwave](Reports/Files/customEnv-0.PNG)

-Now if we do the same thing but with our envelope that would look a little like this:
+Now if we do the same thing but with our envelope that would look like this:

 ```fs
 let synth = Synth() // Init